OSGeo/PROJ/docs/source/apps/projinfo.rst

     automatically promoted to a 3D version, where its vertical axis is the ellipsoidal height in metres, using the ellipsoid of the base geodetic CRS.

+.. option:: --output-id=AUTH:NAME

+    .. versionadded:: 8.1

+    Identifier to assign to the object (for SQL output).

 .. option:: --c-ify

     For developers only.
 Modify the string output of the utility so that it